FundingOptions/background-tasks-python/contributing.md

-# Contributing to Clean Actions
+# Contributing to Funding Options' Background Tasks

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.